Mario-chico/mysite/src/content/blog/en/longevity.md

 In addition to prolonging your life span, it's about living in wellness.

-It's not about being the strongest person in the world, breaking world records, or being the most powerful person in the gym, it's about keeping your life functional and feeling good.
+It's not about being the strongest person in the world, breaking world records, or being the most powerful person in the gym, it's about **keeping your life functional and feeling good**.

 In addition to maintaining good heart health, strength is another indicator of longevity, specifically leg strength.
 And this is because you are usually more physically active when training, if you lose leg strength it is a result of lack of movement.
 Similarly it is because when you fall and do not stop the impact, you get hurt (hip, pelvis or broken legs).